 Astrocytomas range from low-grade indolent tumors (the most prevalent) to malignant high-grade tumors.
-As a group, astrocytomas are the most common brain tumor in children, representing about 40% of tumors.
-Most cases occur between ages 5 yr and 9 yr.
-These tumors can occur anywhere in the brain or spinal cord, but are most common in the cerebellum.
+As a group, astrocytomas are the most common brain tumor in children Overview of Brain Tumors in Children Brain tumors are the most common solid cancer in children 15 years of age and are the 2nd leading cause of childhood death due to cancer.
+Diagnosis is typically by imaging (usually MRI) and... read more , representing about 40% of pediatric brain tumors.
+Most cases occur between the ages of 5 years and 9 years.
+These tumors can occur anywhere in the brain or spinal cord but are most common in the cerebellum.

 Most patients have symptoms consistent with increased intracranial pressure (eg, morning headaches, vomiting, lethargy).
 Location of the tumor determines other symptoms and signs, for example